Cross Training for Runners: Benefits, Exercises + Tips

 If you only do one cross training workout, make it strength training.
 Doing strength workouts is vital to improve your full-body strength, increase your bone density, boost your metabolism, and give you more power for running.
 Strength training is the most essential form of cross training that will make you a more efficient, faster runner.
 It also will give you the most significant health boost by offering benefits like reducing your risk of osteoporosis and muscle loss that comes with aging.

-Another option for strength training is weightlifting.
+An intermediate option for strength training is weightlifting.
 Weightlifting offers an excellent strength training workout to improve muscle strength and conditioning.
 Check out my list of the Best Strength Training Exercises for Runners for guidance on what to do in your workouts.

 Low-impact Cardio

 Low-impact cardio workouts offer the best cross training for runners to maintain or build cardiovascular fitness.
 Low-impact means these activities place little to no pressure on your joints, which gives your body a break from the high impact of running.
-Some of the best low-impact cross training workouts for runners include:

 • Swimming